Search results for: “startup”

 Professional Experience

-• Led product management and software architecture for creator agency building internal tooling for metrics/reporting, top-of-funnel growth initiatives, an internal linkinbio tool, Chrome extension-based operational tooling, and AI-powered fan engagement tooling
+• Led product management, software architecture, and execution for creator agency building internal tooling for metrics/reporting, top-of-funnel growth initiatives, an internal linkinbio tool, Chrome extension-based operational tooling, and AI-powered fan engagement

 • Wrote whitepaper about the application of reinforcement learning to the Pacific theater for VC-backed defensetech company for consumption within the Federal government